Goldfish & Koi Ponds

 If predators are a problem in your pond, it may not be deep enough, or the water may be low in oxygen, and the fish are spending time at the surface where they are vulnerable.
 Carbon dioxide, a gas created from waste, hangs heavily on the bottom, keeping oxygen from entering, forcing fish to swim higher in the body of water than what they normally would be.
 Only a real pond pump provides the proper kind of action to eliminate Co2 from pond water.

-Goldfish can become a tasty treat for neighborhood cats, dogs, raccoons and herons.
+Goldfish and Koi both are at risk of becoming a tasty treat for neighborhood cats, dogs, raccoons and herons.
 The water table should fall 8" to 12" below the edge of the pond in order to keep them safely out of reach.
+It's also helpful for the ledge to hang out over the water, offering another hiding spot.
 This will also prevent goldfish from leaping out of the water during spawning sessions.
 Motion activated sprinkler systems work well in deterring these predators.

 If you live in the city; it may be regulation to fence in your pond to avoid accidental drowning of neighborhood children.
-Your own children or grandchildren may be at risk, so please be advised.
+Your own children or grandchildren may be at risk, so watch the little ones carefully.

 If you are considering building a pond; the use of fresh concrete and mortar may leach harmful chemicals into the water; these materials must be cured for 6 months to a year depending on your climate.
 If the KH (carbonate) levels in your freshwater source are on the high side of the comfort zone, avoid using concrete, as the lime concrete is made from increases these levels.

-Goldfish ponds have a distinct advantage over aquariums; algae will
+Goldfish ponds have a distinct advantage over aquariums, the algae looks more

-grow naturally enhancing the beauty of the pond and the health of your goldfish.
+natural in the outdoor setting, enhancing the beauty of the pond and the health of your goldfish

 Algae also offers a healthy food source for goldfish.
-If a pond has a thick lining of algae, you may not ever have to feed your fish.
+If your pond has a thick lining of algae, you may not ever have to feed your fish.
 Algae is mother natures way of icing the cake to the nitrogen cycle.
 With the help of algae, you could create a pond that requires very little effort to maintain.
+Algae and Green Water

-If the pumps in your pond are established, nitrates are being produced, and where you find nitrates, algae forms to feed on the toxin.
+If the pumps in your pond are established with beneficial bacteria, nitrates, the end result of the nitrogen cycle are being produced, and where you find nitrates, algae forms to feed on the toxin.
 This is extremely beneficial in an outdoor pond.

 If your stocking level is low, nitrate production should also be low, and you may not have to exchange much pond water, however, it's always necessary to add water that has evaporated.
 We call this topping off the pond.
 This act also keeps a valuable mineral content.
 The biggest mistake pond keepers make is overstocking.